The Black Parade Is Dead!: Background and release

 My Chemical Romance released their third studio album, The Black Parade, on October 23, 2006, through Reprise Records.
-A concept album, it centers around a man dying from cancer, known as "the Patient", who reflects upon his life as he nears his death, which is presented to him in the form of his fondest childhood memory: seeing a marching band.
-This also led to the creation of an alter-ego band named after the album, simply titled the "Black Parade".
-The album was supported by The Black Parade World Tour, where the band would play the album in its entirety as the Black Parade.
-They played as the Black Parade alter-ego until October 24, 2007, when the alter-ego was killed off at their performance at the Palacio de los Deportes in Mexico City.
+It is a concept album about a man dying from cancer, known as "the Patient", who reflects upon his life as he nears his death, which is presented to him in the form of his fondest childhood memory: seeing a marching band.
+On The Black Parade World Tour, the band performed the entire album in the persona of an alter ego band, known as the "Black Parade".
+They played as the Black Parade alter-ego until October 7, 2007, when the alter-ego was killed off at their performance at the Palacio de los Deportes in Mexico City.
 Their performances as the Black Parade were noted for their "theatrical"-styled production, featuring elaborate stage designs and elements like pyrotechnics that would go off during certain songs.

-The band's performance at the Palacio de los Deportes was recorded and released as The Black Parade Is Dead! live album on June 27, 2008.
+The band's performance at the Palacio de los Deportes was recorded, and released as The Black Parade Is Dead! live album on June 27, 2008.
 The release features both a CD and a DVD; the CD features the recordings of their performance in Mexico City, while the DVD features the live footage of that performance as well as one of their later performances at Maxwell's in Hoboken, New Jersey.
-As part of a fan competition, the band created a limit edition version of the album.
+As part of a fan competition, the band created a limited-edition version of the album.
 It featured three masks themed around imagery based on the Day of the Dead, three downloadable live recordings, and faux death certificates for each member of the band.
-The full footage from the DVD was released onto YouTube in 2019.
+They released the full footage from the DVD onto YouTube in 2019.
 That year, the live recording was released on vinyl as part of Record Store Day.

 The USB flash drive that ¡Venganza! was released on.

 During the Black Parade World Tour, each performance where the band played as The Black Parade would be followed by them returning to the stage to play an assortment of songs from their earlier albums.
 While this also occurred at the band's performance in Mexico City, the footage was excluded from The Black Parade Is Dead! and instead released as ¡Venganza! on March 31, 2009.
 The release came in the form of a USB flash drive in the shape of a bullet and was limited to only 5,000 copies.
 It has since been considered a collector's item.